Arup-Chauhan/Interactive-Pathfinding-Algorithm-Visualization-Tool/README.md

 # Pathfinder Visualiser

-This is a app built in `React.js` to visualise popular algorithm apps.
+This is a app built in `React.js` to visualise algorithms.

 ## To run:
-Open terminal and go to the directory of the project and write `npm start` to start the app.
+1. Open terminal and go to the directory of the project and write `npm start` to start the app.

-A popup or browser window with address `http://localhost:3000/` should open with the visualiser for the alogorithms.
+2. A popup or browser window with address `http://localhost:3000/` should open with the visualiser for the alogorithms.

+3. A visual grid with start and end node should appear.

+4. Add node walls if desired

+5. Click on `Visualize Dijikstra Algorithm`

+6. The path should be visualised

+7. Click on `Reset Visualisation` to restart